fawazahmed0/action-debug-vscode/README.md

 - uses: fawazahmed0/action-debug-vscode@main
 ```

-The URL to access the terminal will be printed in Github Actions log.
+The URL to access the vs code will be printed in Github Actions log.

 ## Set Token